 U-Haul is an American moving truck and self-storage rental company based in Phoenix, AZ, that has been around since 1945.
-The graphics on the the side of the trucks are called “Supergraphics” and are a key factor in the company’s identity, making U-Haul easily recognizable across the nation.
+The graphics on the side of the trucks are called “Supergraphics” and are a key factor in the company’s identity, making U-Haul easily recognizable across the nation.

 Out with the old, in with the new